Independent Medical Exams (IME)

-Project Help's free services include both State-Fund and Self-Insured claims.
+Project HELP's free services are available for both state fund and self-insured claims.
 Our assistance is provided to both union and non-represented workers' throughout all of Washington state.
-Project Help provides assistance on Washington state workers' compensation.
-Project Help staff are not attorneys and do not offer representational services.
+Project HELP provides assistance on Washington state workers' compensation.
+Project HELP staff are not attorneys and do not offer representational services.

 How can I look at my claim online?